-Driving on Australian roads is somewhat different than what you may be used to at home so hopefully this guide can give you an idea of what to expect.
+Driving on Australian roads is somewhat different this travel guide can give you an idea of what to expect.

 Luckily for people coming from Ireland or the UK is that you will be driving on the Left-Hand side in Australia so you should fit right in.
 But if you are from continental Europe or the US then you will have to adjust to driving on the other side as well as using a right-hand-side drive car.